Reactive-Network/documentation/docs/education/module-1/how-events-work.md

 ---
-title: "Lesson 3: How EVM Events Work"
+title: "Lesson 2: How Events and Callbacks Work"
-sidebar_position: 3
+sidebar_position: 2
 description: Discover how EVM events enable smart contracts to communicate with the outside world on the Ethereum blockchain.
 Learn about event creation, emission, and listening, with a Chainlink's price oracle integration example.
+Learn on callbacks to destination chains.
 slug: how-events-work
 custom_edit_url: null
 ---

-# Lesson 3: How EVM Events Work
+# Lesson 2: How Events and Callbacks Work

 ## Overview